-Where diagnostic testing needs to be carried out on live equipment, the risk is most effectively controlled by preventing access to the live parts.
+Where diagnostic testing needs to be carried out on live appliances, the risk is most effectively controlled by preventing access to the live parts.
 This can be achieved in a number of ways:

-(a) Prevent accidental contact with dangerous conductors by the use of temporary insulation.
+- a) Prevent accidental contact with dangerous conductors by the use of temporary insulation.
 This could be commercially available transparent and perforated material to allow moving parts to be observed and for access to test probes.

 Additionally, individual sleeves can be placed over conductors.
 This may be difficult where the conductor areas are small (connection size).
-In these cases, ensure that a safe system of work, incorporating the other relevant precautions listed below, is being followed.

-- (b) Where the dangerous conductors on the equipment being tested are supplied from the mains and the supply is referenced to earth, use isolating transformers or earth-free features where practicable.
-These will help to prevent the risk of injury from an accidental single-live contact, but not from contacting two live conductors simultaneously. - (c) The power supply should include a Residual Current Device (RCD), with a rated tripping current of, at most, 30mA.
-This may not be available on all customers' circuits, so a portable RCD should be available. - (d) When printed circuit boards are being tested and are taken out of the normal working position, secure them in purpose-built jigs to provide adequate support and to prevent them from falling.
+In these cases, ensure that a safe system of work, incorporating the other relevant precautions listed below, is being followed; - (b) The power supply should include a Residual Current Device (RCD), with a rated tripping current of, at most, 30mA.
+This may not be available on all customers' circuits, so a portable RCD should be available; - (c) When printed circuit boards are being tested and are taken out of the normal working position, secure them in purpose-built jigs to provide adequate support and to prevent them from falling; - (d) When working on microwave ovens, ensure that the high-voltage internal source is not energised while the oven cover is removed.
+Functional testing to show whether or not the magnetron is operating should be done with covers fitted.